 This dander can seriously affect your home’s air quality, which will only further aggravate allergies.
 This can occur as the dander accumulates and is distributed throughout your home by way of your HVAC system.

 Pet owners should greatly consider higher rated air filters to better clean the air as it passes through the filter.
 This is an investment in your home’s air quality you won’t regret!

-Having your home’s ducts cleaned can go a long way in dealing with pet dander, along with other dirt particles.
+Having your home’s air ducts cleaned can go a long way in dealing with pet dander, along with other dirt particles.
 These particles can easily get trapped within your ductwork, which is a breeding ground for bacteria and mould.

 You might like to keep the thermostat set at 72 degrees year-round, but your pets can remain safe and comfortable with a much wider temperature range.
 You could save energy and money by setting your temperature as low as 65 degrees in the winter and as high as 80 degrees in the summer when only your pets are at home.
 Bonus: ceiling fans can stay off too.